gergo-dryrun/dryrun.cloud/_posts/2017-03-18-quickstart-cloudtrail---elasticsearch--kibana-51-dashboard--curator.md

 ## Disclaimer

- Currently the whole setup works on the premise that the index pattern for cloudtrai logs will be cwl-
+ Currently the whole setup works on the premise that the index pattern for cloudtrail logs will be cwl-

 ---